Welcome

 Injunctions

-If you are with the Clerk of Court or a Sheriff’s Office and needing to send a document with a court date, please call the Civil Unit at 904.255.2470.
+If you are with the Clerk of Court or a Sheriff’s Office outside the State of Florida needing to send an injunction document, please call the Civil Unit at 904.255.2470.
+The Civil Clerk will advise how you can electronically send your document.

-If you are providing additional location information for service please call 904.255.2470; the Civil Clerk will take the information, but no further information will be discussed or provided.
+If you are providing additional location information for service, please call 904.255.2470; the Civil Clerk will take the information, but no further information will be discussed or provided.

 Writ of Possession Procedures